Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Prohibits intentionally using a drone to photograph, record, or otherwise observe another person in a private place where they have a reasonable expectation of privacy.
-Exempts law enforcement performing lawful duties, commercial/agricultural operators under FAA authorization (if recording is unintentional or incidental), and emergency management workers.
+Prohibits intentionally using a drone to photograph, record, or otherwise observe another person in a private place where the person has a reasonable expectation of privacy.
+Exception for law enforcement and commercial/agricultural operators under FAA authorization performing lawful duties.

 View source